jarcode-foss/glava/README.md

 ## Porting

-GLava was built with GLFW, making the graphics frontend mostly compatible if it were to be ported to Windows, and I have taken all the Xlib-specific code and placed it into `xwin.c` if anyone decides they wish to attempt at a port.
+GLava was built with GLFW, making the graphics frontend mostly compatible if it were to be ported to Windows, and I have taken most of the Xlib-specific code and placed it into `xwin.c` if anyone decides they wish to attempt at a port.